django/deps/draft/0003-javascript-tests.rst

 code directly from a web browser and therefore does not require generating new test files.

-Blanket.js should be used so that code coverage can be may be verified in a web browser without requiring Node.js.
+Blanket.js should be used so that code coverage can be verified in a web browser without requiring Node.js.

 Migration Path
 --------------